Frequently Asked Questions

 Is there an minimum age limit on your courses/workshop?

-What happens on the retreat day of the MBSR course?
+What happens on the retreat day of an eight-week course?

 I cannot make all the course dates.
 Can I still attend?

 We do appreciate that it can sometimes be difficult to make it to all the sessions of a course.
 If it is not possible to attend all of them, we recommend that you try not to miss more than one.
 If you are not able to make the all-day retreat, it is usually possible to attend another retreat at a later date.
-We offer regular courses.
+If you do miss a session, it may be possible to arrange a 1-2-1 catch-up session - however, there is a charge for this.
+It may also be possible to join a session by Zoom if you are unable to get to the course venue.
 Please feel free to talk to us about your circumstances.

 Do you offer concessionary or sponsored rates?

 We offer a limited number of fully sponsored places for carers on our 8-week courses and work with the Carer Support Service in Mid Sussex to allocate these.
 If you would like to be considered for one of these places please contact us for a discussion.
-We also offer concessionary rates for those whose financial circumstances mean that they are unable to afford the course.
+We are also committed to ensuring that mindfulness training is available to everyone regardless of financial circumstances, and so offer concessionary rates or staged payments for those who are unable to afford the full course cost.
 Please contact us if you would like to apply for a concessionary rate.